tiffzny/tiffzny.github.io/baby-shower.md

 ### But how are you going to get this all home on an airplane????

 Valid concern.
 The hope is we'll receive items that will fit into checked bags!
 We have *plenty* of luggage space to bring home on the plane; but checked bags have size limits!
 If you're interested in helping us with something larger than will typically fit in a checked bag (like a carseat or stroller), we'd be grateful, AND reach out to Tiffany's mom (Kris) or cousin Ashlee, or to Tiffany.

+### What are you gonna name him?

+We have no idea yet!
+Are you aware we have three dogs?
+The third puppy was without a name for nearly a week after we brought him home...

 <hr>